0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 $ npx hardhat starknet-compile-deprecated [PATH...] [--cairo-path "<LIB_PATH1>:<LIB_PATH2>:..."] [--account-contract] [--disable-hint-validation]
 ```

+Compiles Starknet Cairo 0 contracts.
 If no paths are provided, all Starknet contracts in the default contracts directory are compiled.
 Paths can be files and directories.

 `--cairo-path` allows specifying the locations of imported files, if necessary.
 Separate them with a colon (:), e.g. `--cairo-path='path/to/lib1:path/to/lib2'`